 This next section rounds up all the factors that can alter the makeup of a gene pool

 Natural selection will favor genes that are more suited to their environment and become more exclusive in the gene pool over time in such an environment.
 Different genes will become more exclusive when the environment changes, or the species migrate.

 Mutations are random occurrences that change the genome of an organism.
 They greatly increase genetic diversity, where advantageous mutations are favored by natural selection and disadvantageous ones are phased out.

-Occurs after genetic drift, where two groups of a species become separated and therefore cannot reproduce.
-The gene pool of these groups differ over time.
+Gene Migration occurs after genetic drift.
+Reproductive isolation, in turn, occurs when two groups of a species become separated and therefore cannot reproduce.
+The gene pool of these groups differs over time.
 If these two groups can once again meet up and reproduce, their genetic differences can be merged within the single group and increase genetic diversity.

 Can cause inbreeding depression by continuous inbreeding, non-random mating is also known as selective breeding, where the breakthroughs of Mendelian genetics have allowed us to predetermine what genes are present in offspring.
 As advantageous genes are desired by the breeder, some of the less ‘popular’ genes are lost due to this random mating, therefore decreasing genetic diversity.